Accelerated Degree Programs

 Frequently Asked Questions

-Any undergraduate student who has completed at least 60 hours of coursework and has at least a 3.00 GPA can apply to be a part of the Thrive in Five program.
-Each accelerated program has an advisor that can give you specific details on the one you are interested in and on whether the program is a good fit for you.
-Visit the Thrive in Five Programs page to learn more about the exciting programs offered in 6 colleges.
+Any undergraduate student who has completed at least 60 hours of coursework and has at least a 3.50 GPA can be a part of Thrive in Five.
+Each accelerated program has an advisor with specific details about the program that is right for you.
+Visit the Thrive in Five programs page to find the program advisor.

-How do I apply to be in a Thrive in Five program?
+How do I begin my Thrive in Five journey?

 Yes.
 In fact, we encourage you to do so.
-Up to 15 graduate hours can be applied toward each undergraduate and graduate degree.
-Requirements may vary depending on the Thrive in Five Program you choose.
-Please contact the program advisor to make sure the graduate-level courses you take will count toward the undergraduate degree requirements.
+Up to 15 graduate credit hours can be applied toward each undergraduate and graduate degree.
+Requirements may vary depending on the Thrive in Five program you choose.
+Please contact the program advisor to ensure the graduate-level courses you choose will count toward the undergraduate degree requirements.

-Am I assured admission into the MSU Graduate School if I am accepted into a Thrive in Five program?
+Am I assured admission into the MSU Graduate School if I pursue the Thrive in Five path?

-Will I graduate with a bachelor's degree and master's degree at the same time as a Thrive in Five student?
+As a Thrive in Five participant, will I graduate with a bachelor's degree and master's degree at the same time?

 No. You’ll graduate with your bachelor's degree prior to earning your graduate degree.